GuaranTEK/guarantek-insights/insights/daos-and-web3-governance-the-promise-implications-and-challenges-ahead/index.md

 &nbsp;

+&nbsp;

-## Our Thesis: Opportunities to Watch Out For
+# Our Thesis: Opportunities to Watch Out For

 &nbsp;